-Two RCTs were powered primarily to detect differences in adverse events between fluvoxamine and citalopram and fluvoxamine and paroxetine.
-A Dutch multicenter trial was designed to assess between-group comparisons of gastrointestinal side effects between citalopram (20-40mg/d) and fluvoxamine (100-200mg/d).
-A total of 217 patients were enrolled for 6 weeks.
+Three RCTs were powered primarily to detect differences in adverse events between fluvoxamine and citalopram164 and fluvoxamine and paroxetine,38 and fluvoxamine and fluoxetine.25 A Dutch multicenter trial was designed to assess between-group comparisons of gastrointestinal side effects between citalopram (20-40mg/d) and fluvoxamine (100-200mg/d).164 A total of 217 patients were enrolled for 6 weeks.
 Overall, 57 percent of patients reported adverse events.
 Significantly more patients in the fluvoxamine group had an excess incidence of diarrhea (+13%; p = 0.026) or nausea (+16%; p = 0.017).
 However, the authors did not provide a baseline comparison of gastrointestinal illnesses between groups.
 Differences at baseline could bias results.

-The second study enrolled 60 patients to fluvoxamine (50-150mg/d) or paroxetine (20-50mg/d) for 7 weeks.
-Sweating was the only significantly higher adverse event: 30 percent in paroxetine patients vs. 10 percent in fluvoxamine patients (p = 0.028).
+The second study enrolled 60 patients to fluvoxamine (50-150mg/d) or paroxetine (20-50mg/d) for 7 weeks.38 Sweating was the only significantly higher adverse event: 30 percent in paroxetine patients vs.10 percent in fluvoxamine patients (p = 0.028).